Skip to Main Content

 When to Expect the Decision

 Expedited requests: We will review the reason for the expedited request.
-If we decide there is a valid need for an expedited review, we will make reasonable efforts to send a decision within two days.
+If we decide there is a valid need for an expedited review, we will make reasonable efforts to send a decision within two business days.

 Deliver the Prostheses Within 120 Days